self-hosted/ai

 OOM when loading the text encoder

-Same root cause as documented upstream — the default unquantized Gemma 3 12B encoder OOMs on 16GB cards when loaded alongside the Sulphur 2 weights (Lightricks/ComfyUI-LTXVideo#303 reports peak 29068 MiB on RTX 5080 16GB with the LTX-2 19B-dev-fp8 pipeline, and Sulphur-2's 21B distilled weights are heavier still).
+Same root cause as documented upstream — the default unquantized Gemma 3 12B encoder OOMs on 16GB cards when loaded alongside the Sulphur 2 weights (Lightricks/ComfyUI-LTXVideo#303 reports peak 29068 MiB on RTX 5080 16GB with the LTX-2 19B-dev-fp8 pipeline, and Sulphur-2's 21B dev weights are heavier still).
 Replace with gemma-3-12b-it-qat-UD-Q4_K_XL.gguf from Unsloth (step 3 above).
 Also enable CPU offload for the Gemma encoder via the KJNodes model-offload nodes — keep the encoder unloaded from VRAM while the DiT is sampling.

 "sulphur_final" referenced in the workflow but missing locally